Prashant-108538-Soni/SharingData/README.md

 import 'package:flutter/material.dart';
 import 'package:flutter_svg/flutter_svg.dart';

-/// A reusable widget that displays an SVG icon inside a rounded card.
+/// A reusable widget to display an SVG icon inside a styled card container.
+///
+/// Typically used for showing biller or brand logos.
-/// Shows an error fallback if the SVG fails to load. class BillerImage extends StatelessWidget {
+/// Provides consistent padding, rounded corners, and error handling. class BillerImage extends StatelessWidget {
-  /// Path to the SVG asset.
-  final String svgPath;
+  /// Path to the SVG asset to render. final String svgPath;

-  /// Optional size of the card.
-Defaults to 60x60. final double size;
+  /// Size of the card (width and height).
+Defaults to 60. final double size;

   const BillerImage({